Bubble Tea Under 200 Calories

 Why Some Bubble Tea Drinks Have 400 Calories

-Some bubble tea drinks climb above 400 calories because several higher-calorie ingredients are layered into one order.
+Some bubble tea drinks climb above 400 calories because several higher-calorie ingredients get layered into one order.
 The biggest culprits are usually syrupy pearls, sweet milk bases, rich toppings, and large sizes.

 Brown sugar drinks are one of the easiest examples.
 They often combine thick brown sugar syrup, whole milk, and sweetened tapioca pearls, which can push the calorie count up quickly.